ganeshkbhat/require-urls/README.md

 ```

 ```
+/* options: git, bitbucket.*/
-/* options: git, bitbucket.
-Default is `git`. */
+/* Default is `git`. */
 baseType: "git",
 ```

 ```
-/* recursive: will allow for recursive pull and cache of files relative to remote url path.
-Default is false. */
+/* recursive: will allow for recursive pull and cache of files relative to remote url path. */ /* Default is false. */
 recursive: false,
 ```

 ```
-/* forceUpdate: force update the .jscache folder for the remote url files.
-Default is false. */
+/* forceUpdate: force update the .jscache folder for the remote url files.*/ /* Default is false. */
 forceUpdate: false,
 ```

 ```
-/* logger: provide a logger function to use. default is console.log */
+/* logger: provide a logger function to use.*/
+/* Default is console.log */
 logger: console.log
 ```